kkannappan/edx-documentation/en_us/course_authors/source/releasing_course/beta_testing.rst

 videos, follow links, and complete problems.
 They interact with the course as students will to find, and make, mistakes.

-However, beta testers are not the same as the other students in the course, either.
+However, beta testers are not the same as other students in the course, either.
 They have privileged access to the course and have more time to review and complete the course materials than the enrolled students do.
-As a result, beta testers do not receive certificates when they complete a course.
+Course discussions are not open before the course start date, so beta testers cannot participate in community conversations.
+As a result of these differences, beta testers do not receive certificates when they complete a course.

 .. note:: If one of your beta testers wishes to earn a certificate for the course, she must create a separate user account with a different username and email address.
-She can then use that separate, non-privileged user account to enroll in the course and repeat all of the work, completing the assignments and exams when they are available to all students.
+She can then use that separate, non-privileged user account to enroll in the course and repeat the work, completing assignments and exams when they are available to all students.

 ==================================
 Qualities of Good Beta Testers